mdrachuk/serious/docs/serialization.md

 ### Field Serializers
-Internally serialization is performed by field serializers (subclasses of `serious.serialization.FieldSerializer`).
+Internally serialization is performed by field serializers (subclasses of `serious.serialization.Serializer`).
 A list of them is provided to the model, each checked for fitness against the dataclass field.
 The first serializer class that fits the field is instantiated and used to load/dump fields values.